-I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center for Neurosciences – Brain & Mind, and the Faculty of Philosophy, Philosophy of Science and the Study of Religion, Ludwig-Maximilians-Universität München.
+I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center for Neurosciences, and the Faculty of Philosophy, Ludwig-Maximilians-Universität München.
+I'm part of the CVBE Cognition, Values and Behaviour group.

 Before coming to Munich, I obtained a B.A. (first class honours) in Philosophy at the University of Dundee, an M.A. in Communication at the Piet Zwart Institute, Rotterdam, and a Research M.A. (cum laude) in Philosophy at Radboud University Nijmegen, with specialization in Philosophy of Mind and Language, where I also completed courses in Cognitive Neuroscience and AI.
 I have also been active as an independent artist and curator, having exhibited my artistic work internationally.

-Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, climbing, running, cycling, programming, abstract art, and have a soft spot for all things avant-garde.
+Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, rock climbing, running, cycling, coding, abstract art, and have a soft spot for all things avant-garde.

 Click here for my current CV.